 Hemlock Falls is located approximately 25 minutes south of Mansfield, OH or 30 minutes north of Mount Vernon, OH.

 Have you been to Hemlock Falls?
-It’s a gem for Northeast Ohio.
+It’s one of my favorite Northeast Ohio hikes.
 Let me know if you go!

 Interested in visiting more waterfalls?
 Check out my 6 favorite waterfalls of Ohio!